defineX123/authentication_page/README.md

 1. Clone the repository:
     git clone https://github.com/defineX123/authentication_page

+2. Navigate to root:
    cd authentication_page

-2. Run the setup and start script:
+3. Run the setup and start script:
     ./setup_and_run.sh

 The bash script is written using my knowledge in CS136 and it will streamline the setting up process which includes: